A Short Story

 And then I saw it.
 A small smile lit my lips.

 On the ground, I heard chuckles at this.
 A few sniffs.

 The girl, a woman, really, gave us a half-interested glance and proceeded with light steps to the piano.
-Sitting down on the bench, she let her fingers dangle conspiratorily over the keys.
-And for a moment, she looked up.
-I could have swore she directed a mischievous smile at me.
+Sitting down on the bench, she let her fingers dangle conspiratorially over the keys.
+For a moment, she looked up.
+I could have sworn she directed a mischievous smile at me.

 But that was not possible.

 The moment passed.
 A finger fell once on a key.
 One key.
 And another.
 A simple melody.
 I could have played it.

 But then I saw the reason for that bit of a mischief in her smile.
 She paused, letting a note ring through the hall.
 We licked it up like ice cream from a melting cone.
 And then she began in earnest.
 The song was somber and melancholy, ranging from angry pain to despair, before lifting in a victory.
 It went on and on, and I lost track of time.

 Every movement she made was deliberate and flowing.
 She had attached herself to the piano like she was born there.
 Each sweep of her arm was a swell in the rhythm.
 Like the sea.
 Like the swaying of trees in the wind.
 Rhythm.

 I did not realize I had left my chair until the last note finally fled.
 Gripping the edge of the balcony, I waited and waited, hoping for just a bit more like the addict I had become.
 But no music graced our ears.

 The barefoot pianist stood swiftly, shut the lid over the keys, gave a gracious bow, and disappeared as the spotlight faded.
 I held my breath.